debasrid/MM-site-animation/README.md

 # MM-site-animation
-Frontpage animation for MediaMonks site using HTML, CSS and JS
+Frontpage animation for a media site using HTML, CSS and JS